AaronTraas/Notes/Recipes/cocktails/Beautiful.md

 My preferred variant.
 A bit drier and more robust.
 The only difference is the ratio.
 Strong and straight-forward, yet soft and sweet, like the bold and beautiful love of my life, Linda.

+Use this variant if you have a particularly nice cognac you want to appreciate and shine through.

 ## Ingredients:

 - 2 oz quality VSOP or older Cognac